 Now, this inevitably brings us to a question – how is web5 different from self-sovereign identity?
 Based on the review of it above, we see hardly any differences.

+Self-sovereign identity (SSI) is arguably the most effective way of digital identity for Web3.
 SSI is a method of identity that centres the control of information around the user.
-It safeguards privacy by removing the need to store personal information entirely on a central database and gives individuals greater control over what information they share.
-Unlike the existing system, it's a user-centric and user-controlled approach to exchanging authentic and digitally signed information in a much more secure way.
-Essentially, web5 use cases around identity and data ownership are already what SSI is all about.
+Fully in line with Web3, SSI removes the need to store personal information entirely on a central database and gives individuals greater control over what information they share safeguarding their privacy.
+It’s a fully user-centric and user-controlled approach to exchange authentic and digitally signed information in a much more secure way.

 Web5 vs SSI